HackYourFuture/CommandLine/HomeWork1.md

 test
 another test

-How would you use echo command, so that output would be: testanother test
+5. How would you use echo command, so that output would be: testanother test

-HELLO
+After finishing the exercises, create a folder in your Github repository named Commandline.
+Add a new file within this folder and copy paste the commands (not the output!).
+Copy-paste the URL of the file on your Trello card.

  ```